Top blogging tools to make your life easier

 Answer the Public (free and paid)

-If you’re looking for a free SEO tool then Answer the Public is brilliant.
+Another SEO tool I subscribe to is Answer the Public.
 I use it as another way to find questions and keywords that people tap into Google.
-You get a limited number of queries a day.

 Google Search Console (free)